SPOCKnots/pyknotid/doc/sources/overview.rst

 .. image:: k10_11_ideal.png
    :scale: 50%
-   :alt: The knot 10_11 in an ideal conformation, visualised by pyknot2.
+   :alt: The knot 10_11 in an ideal conformation, visualised by pyknotid.
    :align: center

-pyknot2 is a Python module for doing calculations on knots or links, whether specified as space-curves, or via standard topological notations.
+pyknotid is a Python module for doing calculations on knots or links, whether specified as space-curves, or via standard topological notations.